p2ppsr/babbage-sdk/README.md

     *   `obj.labels` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)<[String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)>** Labels to apply to this Action. (optional, default `[]`)

 Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)<[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)>** An Action object containing "txid", "rawTx" "mapiResponses" and "inputs".

-### createHmac

-Creates a SHA-256 HMAC with a key belonging to the user.

-#### Parameters

-*   `args` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** All parameters are passed in an object.

-    *   `args.data` **([Uint8Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) | [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))** The data to HMAC.
-If given as a string, it must be in base64 format.
-    *   `args.protocolID` **([Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array) | [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))** Specify an identifier for the protocol under which this operation is being performed.
-    *   `args.keyID` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** An identifier for the message.
-During verification, the same message ID will be required.
-This can be used to prevent key re-use, even when the same user is using the same protocol to HMAC multiple messages.
-    *   `args.description` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)?** Describe the high-level operation being performed, so that the user can make an informed decision if permission is needed. (optional, default `''`)
-    *   `args.counterparty` **([Uint8Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) | [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))** If specified, the user with this identity key will also be able to verify the HMAC, as long as they specify the current user's identity key as their counterparty.
-Must be a hexadecimal string representing a 33-byte or 65-byte value, "self" or "anyone". (optional, default `self`)
-    *   `args.privileged` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** This indicates whether the privileged keyring should be used for the HMAC, as opposed to the primary keyring. (optional, default `false`)

-Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)<[Uint8Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)>** The SHA-256 HMAC of the data.

 ### getWindowVersion